-Celebrate International Pinot Noir Day with World-class wines from around Australia
+World-class Pinot Noir from around Australia

 From ancient origins comes greatness

+Did you know that Pinot Noir is one of the oldest grape varieties in the world?
 The first written record of Pinot Noir was in 1375, however it is believed to have been planted in the ancient territory of Gallia (or Gaul, now part of Italy and France) in 300BC, long before the Roman occupation of Europe.
 It then survived throughout the Roman rule, the Middle Ages and the devastating vine disease, phylloxera.
 Incredible!

 The history doesn’t stop there either.
 Pinot Noir has evolved over thousands of years and spontaneously reproduced to create other well-known grape varieties such as Cabernet Sauvignon, Chenin Blanc, Sauvignon Blanc, Lagrein and Savagnin!
 It really is the Great-Grandfather of the vine world.